doctrine/mongodb-odm/docs/en/reference/transactions-and-concurrency.rst

 As per the `documentation <https://docs.mongodb.com/manual/core/write-operations-atomicity/#atomicity-and-transactions>`_, MongoDB write operations are "atomic on the level of a single document".

-Even when updating multiple documents with a single write operation, though the modification of each document is atomic, the operation as a whole is not, and other operations may interleave.
+Even when updating multiple documents within a single write operation, though the modification of each document is atomic, the operation as a whole is not and other operations may interleave.

-Simply put, quoting the `FAQ <https://docs.mongodb.com/manual/faq/fundamentals/#does-mongodb-support-transactions>`_: "MongoDB does not support multi-document transactions".

-Neither does Doctrine MongoDB ODM.
+As stated in the `FAQ <https://docs.mongodb.com/manual/faq/fundamentals/#does-mongodb-support-transactions>`_, "MongoDB does not support multi-document transactions" and neither does Doctrine MongoDB ODM.

 Limitation
 ~~~~~~~~~~